book page

 Reviewer avatar

 I didn’t expect Game C++ Programming A Practical Introduction to be this approachable.
-The way it frames ai made me instantly calmer about getting started.
+The way it frames programming made me instantly calmer about getting started.

 Reviewer avatar